jiangmiao/advancer-abbreviation/README.md

 Features
 --------
-*   Support any character except space as abbreviate name.
+*   Support any character except space as abbreviation name.
 *   Quick jump to next placeholder.
 *   Easy to extend.

 Installation
 ------------
-    copy plugin/advancer-abbreviate.vim to ~/.vim/plugin
+    copy plugin/advancer-abbreviation.vim to ~/.vim/plugin

 Usage
 -----
-    Use Shortcut <C-CR> or <S-CR> to expand the abbreviate or jump to next placeholder.
+    Use Shortcut <C-CR> or <S-CR> to expand the abbreviation or jump to next placeholder.

 Tutorial
 --------